Dual-Model Adversarial Methodology

 7.1 Evidence Boundary

-This paper describes a methodology based on procedural design and documented internal application.
-The term 'documented' refers to internal revision logs, version histories, and rejection rates across multiple paper development cycles.
-No controlled experiment comparing dual-model review to single-model review or traditional peer review has been conducted.
+This paper describes a methodology based on procedural design, the blind error-detection benchmark described in Section 3.1 and Appendix A, and documented internal application.
+The term ‘documented’ refers to internal revision logs, version histories, and rejection rates across multiple paper development cycles.

-What this paper does not claim: comparative empirical superiority over peer review, measured error detection rates, quantified improvement metrics, or applicability beyond constraint-heavy theoretical frameworks where canonical definitions must be enforced.
+What this paper does not claim: comparative empirical superiority over peer review as an institution, measured error detection rates beyond the described benchmark, quantified improvement metrics, or applicability beyond constraint-heavy theoretical frameworks where canonical definitions must be enforced.
 The method is designed for contexts resembling PrimerField Theory development—where unconventional claims require rigorous internal consistency checking and where standard physics assumptions cannot be imported without explicit evaluation.

 8. The Binocular Vision Analogy